Vansh-k/Odd-Eve-Game/README.md

 # Odd-Eve-Game-Task

 I have created the smart contract named oddEvenGame.
 First I have declared three state variables named score, isEnded and randNonce.
-  1. Score --> uint256 --> this will store the value of computer's scores.
+  1. Score --> uint256 --> This will store computer's scores.
-  2. isEnded --> bool --> this is a flag for the match is ended or not.
+  2. isEnded --> bool --> This is a flag for the match is ended or not.
-  3. randNonce --> uint256 --> this will store a random nonce which will help to generate random values.
+  3. randNonce --> uint256 --> This will store a random nonce which will help to generate random values.

 Then I declared and defined some fuctions like -->